GiftFlow/giftflow/README.md

 # Giftflow

 Giftflow is a web application where people can share resources, meet each others' needs and reduce waste, all without spending money.
-To learn more about the concept behind it and to see the project in action please visit Giftflow.org.
+To learn more about the concept behind it and to see the project in action please visit [http://www.giftflow.org](Giftflow.org).

 The source code for this project was released per request of the users.
 We put it here so people can deploy their own gift economy web site, and so that developers can continue to contribute and discuss the future of this application.

-## Install
+## Installation

 If you need help figuring out how to download this project, There is a good [introduction to using Git here](http://learn.github.com/).